 This set contains both John Nash's version of the game played on a 14x14 grid of cells and Piet Hein's preferred 11x11 cell grid, as well as standard instructions and playing pieces.

-Fun fact: Nobel prize winning game theorist John Nash was the subject of the Ron Howard film, A Beautiful Mind.
+Fun fact: Nobel prize winning game theorist and Hex inventor John Nash was the subject of the Ron Howard film, A Beautiful Mind.

 This version of Hex is a Mystery Kitchen/Let's Play Games production.